apereo/cas/docs/cas-server-documentation/services/AmazonS3-Service-Management.md

 Stores registered service data in a [Amazon S3](https://aws.amazon.com/s3/) buckets.
 Each service definition is managed inside its own separate bucket and the body of the service definition is managed as a JSON blob, similar to that of [JSON service registry](JSON-Service-Management.html).
+The bucket name for each service definition is determined based on the service numeric identifier and its name, which makes it **IMPORTANT** for you to ensure that service definitions do not have duplicate values in such fields.

 Support is enabled by adding the following module into the overlay: